Buddy Landel: Personal life

 Landel acknowledged that in 1985 he began abusing drugs, using them for 10 to 15 years.
 He hoped by talking about the rampant drug abuse in pro wrestling, that he could help newcomers to avoid the trials he went through.
 He also had some trouble with the IRS, but wrestling promoter Jim Crockett helped him pay the tax bill.

 Death

 On June 21, 2015, Landel was involved in a car crash.
 He was hospitalized and reportedly checked himself out against his doctor's wishes, eventually returning to his home in Chilhowie, Virginia.
 He told his wife Donna that he was "feeling bad", and she found him dead the next morning.
+He left behind two daughters and four grandchildren, one of whom is Nick Osborne, who was drafted in 2019 by the Oakland Athletics.